-- Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are outside the plan's service area.
-(Please call Member Services before you leave the service area.
-We can help you get dialysis while you are away.) - Flu shots, hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider. - Routine women's health care and family planning services.
-This includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider. - Additionally, if you are eligible to get services from Indian health providers, you may see these providers without a referral.
+- Routine women's health care and family planning services.
+This includes breast • exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider. - Additionally, if you are eligible to get services from Indian health providers, you may use these providers without a referral.